hryuk/node-alexa-assistant/README.md

 + For node-speaker ```libasound2-dev```
 + For snowboy ```python-pyaudio python3-pyaudio sox libmagic-dev libatlas-base-dev pyaudio```

-Snowboy may be a bit trickier to install.
+Snowboy can be tricky to install.
 Refer to his repo for instructions to build the node module from source [README](https://github.com/kitt-ai/snowboy).
 Also, note that we are using a [unmerged patch](https://github.com/Kitt-AI/snowboy/pull/537) to allow it to be compiled on Node>8.

 ## Included custom device actions
-+ Change pvr channel in kodi
++ Change PVR channel in kodi
-+ Turn on and off lights over mqtt
++ Turn on and off light over mqtt
 + Scheduled shutdown
 + Play youtube query in kodi